orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 ### Creating your own authentication middleware

-Out of the box, OrbitDB only uses your user's IPFS public keys to authenticate, if at all.
-This is purposeful because our philosophy is to enable as much flexibility as possible.
-With regards to access, this could mean that you can either use a third-party application to verify access, such as "Log in with Metamask", or use your applications custom code to control access.
+Out of the box, OrbitDB only checks your user's IPFS public keys to authenticate, if at all.
+This is purposeful: our philosophy is to provide maxmial flexibility.
+With regards to access, this could mean that you can either use a third-party application to verify access, such as "Log in with Metamask", or use custom application code to control access.

-You will do this now via a simple example that you can build upon in the future.
+You will now implement this via a simple example that you can build upon in the future.

 Add a simple function to the `NewPiecePlease` class: